Point reflection

-In geometry, a point reflection (point inversion, central inversion, or inversion through a point) is a type of isometry of Euclidean space.
-An object that is invariant under a point reflection is said to possess point symmetry; if it is invariant under point reflection through its center, it is said to possess central symmetry or to be centrally symmetric.
+In geometry, a point reflection (also called a point inversion or central inversion) is a geometric transformation of affine space in which every point is reflected across a designated inversion center, which remains fixed.
+In Euclidean or pseudo-Euclidean spaces, a point reflection is an isometry (preserves distance).
+In the Euclidean plane, a point reflection is the same as a half-turn rotation (180° or π radians), while in three-dimensional Euclidean space a point reflection is an improper rotation which preserves distances but reverses orientation.
+A point reflection is an involution: applying it twice is the identity transformation.

-Point reflection can be classified as an affine transformation.
-Namely, it is an isometric involutive affine transformation, which has exactly one fixed point, which is the point of inversion.
-It is equivalent to a homothetic transformation with scale factor equal to −1.
-The point of inversion is also called homothetic center.
+An object that is invariant under a point reflection is said to possess point symmetry (also called inversion symmetry or central symmetry).
+A point group including a point reflection among its symmetries is called centrosymmetric.
+Inversion symmetry is found in many crystal structures and molecules, and has a major effect upon their physical properties.

 Terminology

 The term reflection is loose, and considered by some an abuse of language, with inversion preferred; however, point reflection is widely used.
 Such maps are involutions, meaning that they have order 2 – they are their own inverse: applying them twice yields the identity map – which is also true of other maps called reflections.
 More narrowly, a reflection refers to a reflection in a hyperplane ($n-1$ dimensional affine subspace – a point on the line, a line in the plane, a plane in 3-space), with the hyperplane being fixed, but more broadly reflection is applied to any involution of Euclidean space, and the fixed set (an affine space of dimension k, where $1 \leq k \leq n-1$) is called the mirror.
 In dimension 1 these coincide, as a point is a hyperplane in the line.

 In terms of linear algebra, assuming the origin is fixed, involutions are exactly the diagonalizable maps with all eigenvalues either 1 or −1.
 Reflection in a hyperplane has a single −1 eigenvalue (and multiplicity $n-1$ on the 1 eigenvalue), while point reflection has only the −1 eigenvalue (with multiplicity n).

 The term inversion should not be confused with inversive geometry, where inversion is defined with respect to a circle.